pagkly/Zed/Investopedia4/The meaning of the term Third World.md

 ### Alfred Sauvy Coined the Term

 Alfred Sauvy, a French demographer, anthropologist, and historian, is credited with coining the term Third World during the Cold War.
-Sauvy observed a group of countries, many former colonies, that did not share the ideological views of Western capitalism or Soviet socialism.
+Sauvy observed a group of countries, many former colonies, that did not share the ideological views of Western [[Capitalism|capitalism]] or Soviet [[Socialism|socialism]].
 "Three worlds, one planet," wrote Sauvy in a 1952 article published in _L'Observateur_.1

 ## Dividing the World